StefanScherer/basebox-slave/test/precise32/README.md

 # precise32 box in vCloud
-This is only a the for the vagrant-vcloud plugin
+This is only a the for the vagrant-vcloud plugin.
+This will build two VM's in a vApp based on precise32 baseboxes.

 ## Installation
-1. Install vagrant 1.5.2 on windows
+1. Install Vagrant 1.5.3 on Windows
 2. Open a CMD shell
 3. Install vagrant-vcloud plugin with `vagrant plugin install vagrant-vcloud`